jordanroskelley/jordanroskelley.github.io/posts/2014-08-08/Angular_Example.md

 * There is so much more to Angular than this.
 This just shows the model and the view interacting.
 * For now, having app.js and controllers.js in separate files may seem like overkill (and for this example, it probably is), but it helps keep things clean in the future.
 * For lots more Angular style advice, I'd recommend eventually reading this (fairly long) [article][link6].
 For now, it's probably a little deep.
+* Another great AngularJS tutorial is at [codeschool][link8].
+They do a great job explaining the pieces and steps.

 ---